CurveDocs/curve-docs/docs/fees/FeeDistributor.md

 ### `checkpoint_token`
 !!! description "`FeeDistributor.checkpoint_token()`"

     Function to update the token checkpoint.
 The token checkpoint tracks the balance of 3CRV/crvUSD within the distributor to determine the amount of fees to distribute in the given week.
 The checkpoint can be updated at most once every 24 hours.
 Fees that are received between the last checkpoint of the previous week and first checkpoint of the new week will be split evenly between the weeks.
 To ensure full distribution of fees in the current week, the burn process must be completed prior to the last checkpoint within the week.
-Aditionally, a token checkpoint is automatically taken during any `claim` action, if the last checkpoint is more than 24 hours old.
+Additionally, a token checkpoint is automatically taken during any `claim` action, if the last checkpoint is more than 24 hours old.

     Emits: `CheckpointToken`